Heavy Material – What are they?

 How much weight can I put in the bin with Heavy Materials?

-As a general guide the maximum load for bins is ‘1 tonne per cubic metre’.
+As a general guide the maximum load for waste in bins is ‘1 tonne per cubic metre’.
 Bins larger than 6m3 have additional limits applied to them.
 For bins from 7m3 up to 15m3 this translates to half the bin capacity of heavy material.
-The 20m3, 25m3, 30m3 bins are not suitable for heavy material as even with additional lighter items they easily exceed what can be lifted or carried legally or safely.
+The 20m3, 25m3, 30m3 bins are not suitable for heavy material as even with additional lighter items they can easily exceed what can be lifted or carried legally or safely.

 If you need to place concrete, soil, clay, rocks, rubble, bricks, sand, asphalt, ceramic & roofing tiles or other solid heavy materials etc. into a bin the weight is calculated to account for ‘air space’ within the bin.
 The loading guideline does not allow for hand loading and stacking of bricks, pavers, concrete etc. as this would increase the weight within the bin.
 To explain this a little more, we often say ‘loosely filled’ or ‘as it drops into the bin’!